Nut vs Bolt: Types, and Differences with Screws and Rivets

 Anchor bolts are commonly used in the construction industry.
 They utilize the structure of the bolt itself, combined with special components, to expand and anchor in concrete foundations within bolt holes.
 This type of bolt is convenient to install on-site and can immediately bear loads once installed.
 Moreover, they can be disassembled and reused if necessary, making them popular among professionals and DIY enthusiasts alike.

-2.Carriage bolts
+2.Carriage Bolts

 Carriage bolts